rodolfo-picoreti/UrineAnalyzerMSPServices/server/msp-services.md

         ])

 # configurePumps([ { id, value } ... ])
+    >> Let the user control system pumps when manual mode is selected

     args: (array of objects with id and value)
         id: pump id
             0: PWM_REAGENT_PUMP